Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Proper Alignment in Plank Pose

-The proper alignment in plank pose is essential for maximizing the benefits and avoiding potential injuries.
+The in plank pose is essential for maximizing the benefits and avoiding potential injuries.
 In this section, we will explore the alignment of hands and wrists, shoulders and upper body, and hips and lower body.

 Alignment of Hands and Wrists